DUP MP's '˜surprising' Pride message

 On Saturday, while the Belfast Pride event was taking place, the South Belfast MP took to social media website Twitter to write: “Best wishes to all my friends and constituents celebrating today – all should be able to live a proud life free from hate, abuse or persecution.”

-Her party colleague, DUP MLA Jim Wells, described the tweet as “a surprise”, but declined to elaborate any further.
+Her party colleague, DUP MLA Jim Wells, described the tweet as “a surprise” during an interview with the News Letter, but he declined to elaborate any further.

 Ms Little-Pengelley’s tweet, which did not reference Belfast Pride specifically, was greeted with a mixed response by other social media users.